mtingers/emabot/README.md

 ```

 Configure a bot:
-1. In Coinbase, create a new portofolio dedicated to this bot.
+1. In Coinbase, create a new portofolio dedicated to this bot (it uses all
+   available funds).
+2. Create new Coinbase API keys.
-2. Create a new emabot config labeled after that portfolio:
+3. Create a new emabot config labeled after that portfolio:
 ```
 cp -a etc/example.yml etc/PORTFOLIO-NAME.yml
 chmod 600 etc/PORTFOLOIO-NAME.yml